GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/remove-directive/en.md

 - It contains sensitive information (such as login credentials)
 - An empty field can be distinguished from a `null` value

+## Examples

-For instance, let's say we want to retrieve some specific data from an external REST API endpoint, and we don't need the rest of the data.
-Then, we can use field `_requestJSONObjectItem` (from the **HTTP Request Fields** module) to connect to the REST API, process this data to extract the needed piece of information (via **Field to Input** and the `_objectProperty` field from **Function Fields**), and finally `@remove` the original data from the REST endpoint, which is of no use to us:
+Let's say we want to retrieve some specific data from an external REST API endpoint, and we don't need the rest of the data.

+We can then:

+- Use field `_requestJSONObjectItem` (from the **HTTP Request Fields** module) to connect to the REST API
+- Process this data to extract the needed piece of information (via **Field to Input** and the `_objectProperty` field from **Function Fields**)
+- `@remove` the original data from the REST endpoint

+This query ties everything together:

 ```graphql
 {